generatemomentum/data-task/README.md

 This is a task designed to assess your ability to query, assess and manipulate raw data in SQL.
 This repository contains two datasets, in CSV format:

-### 1. An "account" level dataset
+### 1. An account level dataset
 This represents a list of companies which exist in a customer relationship management system.
-These may have been generated from inbount requests, and have not had any cleaning or quality checks associated with them.
+These may be prospective customers for one of our customers.
+These may have been generated from inbound requests, and have not had any cleaning or quality checks associated with them.

-### 2. A "jobs" level dataset
+### 2. A linkedin company level dataset
 This is the result of scraping company pages from LinkedIn, and storing job metadata in a JSON column where it is found.
 Note that this is the rawest output of the scraping, and may contain duplicates, or other issues.